Coat of arms of Singapore

 The coat of arms of Singapore is the heraldic symbol representing the sovereign island country and city-state of Singapore located in maritime Southeast Asia.
 It was adopted in 1959, the year Singapore attained self-governance from the British Empire, and remains in use after its independence in 1965.
-The committee that created it, headed by Deputy Prime Minister Toh Chin Chye, was also responsible for the national flag and the national anthem of Singapore.
+The committee that created it, headed by Toh Chin Chye, was also responsible for the national flag and the national anthem of Singapore.

 At the centre of the emblem is a red shield bearing a white crescent, a new moon—representing a "young nation on the ascendant", and five white stars—representing democracy, peace, progress, justice and equality, supported by a lion and a tiger—representing Singapore's namesake and the country's historical ties to the Malay Peninsula; below them is a blue ribbon inscribed with Majulah Singapura in gold, Malay for "Onward Singapore".

 While the use of the coat of arms is restricted to the government, the symbol enjoys wide use on the national currency and state decorations, and appears on the cover of the national passport.

 History

-When Singapore became self-governing in 1959, Prime Minister Lee Kuan Yew was determined to create for the new state a coat of arms, among other symbols, to replace the coat of arms of the United Kingdom that had been in use until then.
+When Singapore became self-governing in 1959, Prime Minister Lee Kuan Yew was determined to create for the new state a coat of arms, among other symbols, to replace the coat of arms of the Colony of Singapore that had been in use until then.
 A committee was formed to design the state symbols, headed by the deputy prime minister Toh Chin Chye, who wanted both the arms and flag of Singapore to represent the country's united, multi-ethnic society.

 The coat of arms and the flag were created over a span of two months by Toh and his committee.
 A law establishing the state symbols of Singapore was presented to the National Assembly by the Minister of Culture, S. Rajaratnam, and approved in November 1959.
 On 3 December 1959, the state coat of arms, flag and anthem were presented to the people of Singapore for the first time.

 Toh said in a 1989 interview that when tasked with the creation of the state symbols, "apart from the anthem we have to produce the flag and the crest", and he felt that the new flag of Singapore should be flying next to the Union Jack.
 Toh further stated: